 Exploring Buzzards woodland

-Buzzards is a new addition for us, and was handed over to the Knightshayes team to care for.
+Buzzards is a new addition for us, and was handed over to the Knightshayes team to care for a few years ago.
 This tranquil woodland in the Dart Valley is off the beaten track and well worth exploring.
 Otters, dormice and rarer bat species are known to be living here, so be sure to keep your eyes peeled for a sighting of one of these fantastic creatures.

 Buzzards woodland was handed over to Knightshayes team in late 2014, and since then work has been underway to work out a plan for the best way to continue to care for and conserve the woodland and its habitats.
 There's plenty to spot, particularly in Spring when the woodland floor becomes carpeted with beautiful bluebells.

 The woodland is off the beaten track, with bridges, steep hills and unsteady footing, so this is worth bearing in mind if you're planning a visit.
 There are two viewpoints which can be found in the car park, so there's an opportunity to see some of the stunning views.